dellow/Web-Framework/README.md

 ## Install
 After cloning the repository simply run `bash ./clean` from your command line.
 This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories.

+You might want to review the .gitignore file.
+Sensitive files like `auth.json` which holds SSH connection details for Grunt-SSH should be ignored, along with any other files or directories.

 ## Styleguide
 There is a basic CSS styleguide in [`media/styleguide.html`](media/styleguide.html).